voyager-admin/voyager/docs/contributing/introduction.md

 To do so, you first have to install all NPM modules by running `npm install`.
 After that run `npm run watch` to provide a dev-server serving the compiled assets.
-This will provide a URL (normally `http://localhost:8080`) which you then can use by calling the command `php artisan voyager:hmr --enable http://localhost:8080` or by going to the `Settings => Admin` and adding the URL to the `Dev-Server URL` setting.
+This will provide a URL (normally `http://localhost:8080`) which you then can use by calling the command `php artisan voyager:dev --enable http://localhost:8080` or by going to the `Settings => Admin` and adding the URL to the `Dev-Server URL` setting.

-When you are done, you can simply empty the setting, or call `php artisan voyager:hmr --disable`
+When you are done, you can simply empty the setting, or call `php artisan voyager:dev --disable`

 ## Breaking changes